EHamre/optionsBinoTree/README.md

 ### `write()` method
 typing `binoNormal.write()` in the console an Excel file will be generated.
-Either in the current working directory, or passed directory through the `dir` parameter.
+Either in the current working directory, or passed directory through the `direc` parameter.
 The location of the file should be printed.
 ```python
 binoNormal.write(fname_override = 'NEW_FILENAME',